-Courage to Resist Podcast
+Courage to Resist podcast interview with Dee Knight

 “Our view in Canada, certainly my view was that whatever form your resistance took is completely justifiable.
 It’s good to find a form of resistance that allows you to continue to resist, continue to try to stop the war, and my own view is that in Canada, we were able to do quite a lot to actively oppose the U.S. war against Vietnam and provide significant and concrete encouragement to other people who either wanted to resist or needed a way out.
 This was a gigantic resistance movement. “

 “The world changed and I changed forever in 1968.
 It was really like a tidal wave.
 I was swept up in a torrent of change.”

 This Courage to Resist podcast was produced in collaboration with the Vietnam Full Disclosure effort of Veterans For Peace — “Towards an honest commemoration of the American war in Vietnam.”
 This year marks 50 years of GI resistance, in and out of uniform, for many of the courageous individuals featured.

 We need to raise at least $10,000 to produce this year-long series of dozens of interviews so that this history is not lost!